 A summary of current and recently completed projects undertaken by RCR Clinical Fellows is shown below.

-Dr Kenney-Herbert is working with the RCR on a project to design national site-specific consent forms for radiotherapy.
+Dr Morrison and Dr Silva are working with the RCR on a project to design national site-specific consent forms for radiotherapy.
 Find out more

 Curriculum re-write project for Clinical Radiology - Dr Samantha Fossey (Clinical Radiologist, Brighton)

 Dr Fossey worked with the Curriculum Committee on a major re-write of the clinical radiology and interventional radiology curricula to address new GMC requirements and current trends on curriculum design.

 Curriculum re-write project for Clinical Oncology - Dr Nida Pasha (Clinical Oncologist, London)

 Dr Pasha has been working with the Curriculum Committee on a major re-write of the clinical oncology curriculum to address new GMC requirements and current trends on curriculum design.
 This position was previously held by Dr Tharmalingham until September 2019.